Is a cash-out refinance a good idea?

 - If your home’s value drops, you could owe more on your mortgage than the home is worth

-- If you can’t make loan payments, you could face a foreclosure
+- If you can’t make loan repayments, you could face a foreclosure

 The risks of cash-out refinancing are similar to any mortgage: if the loan defaults, your home is on the line.

-But there’s a little more to consider here, because with a cash–out refi, your new loan amount is higher than your current mortgage.
+But there’s a little more to consider here, because with a cash-out refi, your new loan amount is higher than your original mortgage.
 Your monthly payments could potentially be higher, too.

 Refinancing typically isn’t ideal if you’re close to the end of your mortgage term, either.

-But if you can benefit from a refi and you’ll put the funds to good use, a cash–out refinance can be a very smart way to finance big expenses.
+But if you can benefit from a refi and you’ll put the funds to good use, a cash-out refinance can be an optimal way to finance big expenses.

-Average 30–year rates hit 16 new all–time lows that year.
+Average 30-year mortgage rates hit 16 new all-time lows in 2020.
 And 2021 kicked off with another record low of 2.65% on January 7, according to Freddie Mac.

 Rising rates could make a cash-out refi less attractive to many homeowners in the near future — especially those who already have a low rate, and could potentially increase their mortgage payments and interest cost by refinancing.